On the complexity of solving linear congruences and computing nullspaces modulo a constant: Preliminaries

 \section{Preliminaries}

 Throughout the following, $k \ge 2$ is a constant modulus, with a factorization into powers of distinct primes $k = p_1^{e_1} p_2^{e_2} \cdots p_\ell^{e_\ell}$.
-When we consider the case of a modulus which is a prime power, we will write $p^e$ rather than $k$, for $p$ some prime and $e \ge 1$ some positive integer which are independent of the input.
+When we consider the case of a modulus $k$ which is a prime power, we typically write $p^e$ instead, for $p$ some prime and $e \ge 1$ some positive integer.
+We will suppose that the reader is familiar with the basic properties of the function classes \num\Log~\cite{BDHM92} and \Gap\Log~\cite{AO96}.